 The largest settlement on the island, Newport has a collection of shops and facilities which make it a great place to stock up on supplies, or make the most of a rainy day.
 It’s home to a multiplex cinema, theatre, shopping centre, museum and several supermarkets.
-Each year, the Isle of Wight festival is held here at Seaclose Park, just a 10 minute drive from our Rookley Park resort.
+Each year, the Isle of Wight festival is held here at Seaclose Park, just a 10 minute drive from our The Lakes Rookley resort.

 All about Newport

 Located at the very centre of the Isle of Wight, the charming, historic town of Newport is known as the island’s capital.
 With a mix of Victorian and Georgian architecture, it’s a beautiful place to visit – we highly recommend stopping by on your next trip to the Isle of Wight.

 In this guide, we’ll take a look at some of the best places to eat, attractions to see, and events to attend in Newport.